godotengine/godot-docs/community/contributing/docs_writing_guidelines.rst

     **Node2D**
     A 2D game object, inherited by all 2D-related nodes.
 Has a position, rotation, scale, and Z index.

-Use the node's full description to provide more information, and a code example, if possible.
+Use the node's full description to provide more information and a code example, if possible.

 Mention what methods return if it's useful